In the Vernacular: Everyday Images of Oklahoma Life

 Vernacular photography is a genre comprised of family and professional studio portraits as well as casual snapshots.
 These images are usually created by amateur photographers documenting personal history.

-The exhibit will be on display in the Cooper and Gladys West Atrium Wing and Gallery.
+The exhibit is on display in the West Atrium Gallery.
 In the Vernacular: Everyday Images of Oklahoma Life opened on June 22, 2020, and is expected to run for one year.

-A member of the The Standley Players traveling tent show
+A member of The Standley Players traveling tent show

 (2010.175.1.057, Standley Players and Knott Family Collection, OHS).